utkirshreddy/AndroidPhotos16/README.md

 ### Notes:
 - Saving to gallery is not automatic.
 It may take a second to load into the photos gallery
+- If the same photo is in two different albums and has the same tags, when searching by tags, both of the photos will appear if the tags match.
+The album they are a part of is displayed when the photo is viewed to differentiate them.
+We allowed this since the write up mentions that photos are independent of each other in different albums.
+So, in this instance, the photos are not the same, thus both will show up.

 ### AI Use: